G4GXO/Spectre/README.md

 Spectre sits between the radio and the microphone and headphone/speaker and provides enough audio output to drive either a hadnset/headset or a small loudspeaker.
 It monitors the
 Push To Talk (PTT) line switching from transmit to receive along with the host transceiver.

 Spectre employs a dsPIC33FJ128GP802 processor.
 The code is written and compiled with MPLAB-X ASM and XC16 Compiler v1.50.
+Spectre is the Copyright of RWM Taylor C.Eng MIET

 Ron Taylor G4GXO